sridevopsb80/tools_automation_code/README.md

-# tools_automation_code
-To setup tools via automation
+# To setup tools via automation